Archives as Data Research Guide Now Available!

 This new Archives as Data research guide provides researchers with a centralized resource hub with brief descriptions of collection materials as well as links to the datasets that have been prepared from them, including:

-• The No More Silence dataset, an aggregation of data from many, selected collections included in the AIDS History Project which range from the records of community activism groups to the papers of health researchers and journalists.
+• The No More Silence dataset, an aggregation of data from selected collections included in the AIDS History Project which range from the records of community activism groups to the papers of health researchers and journalists.

 • Data from the Industry Documents Library, comprising collections of documents from the tobacco, food, drug, fossil fuel, chemical, and opioid industries, all of which impact public health.